 Finally, ask them to take ONE action.
 Just one.
 You'll convert better if you don't give people a ton of options to choose from.
 Same goes for filling up your Homepage with sidebars, and other distracting elements.
 Lots of options means they'll have to take time to think about it and while they're taking the time to think about it - they may just reconsider altogether and leave.

 It doesn't make sense to ask them to buy straight from the Homepage.
 They probably don't have enough info for that.
 What you ask them to do next depends on your business, your goals and what you're selling.
 You might send them on to an About Page, a Sales Page or to check out the content of your blog if you're goal is to get subscribers.

 There you go.
 That's how you craft a Homepage that creates an emotional connection with visitors.
 Hook them.
 Show them who it's for and that you clearly understand them better than anyone else.
 Position your service or product so it lines up with their worldview and reinforces the story they're already telling themselves.
 Finally, ask them to take one action.

 That's how you craft a Homepage that draws them in and makes a lasting first impression.
 And not the kind that leaves people wondering who the naked trainwreck is the with spinach in her teeth and animals crawling out of her hair.
 Leave that one for your nightmares - where it belongs.

-WANT TO SIGN UP FOR MORE LOVE LETTERS LIKE THIS ONE?
+WANT TO SIGN UP FOR MORE postS LIKE THIS ONE?
 YOU CAN ADD YOUR NAME TO THE GROWING LIST RIGHT HERE.